MichaelOwenDyer/dotfiles/README.md

 See the `README.md` files in each subdirectory for more information on the modules contained within.

 See `flake.nix` for the entry point to the configuration.

+# TODO

+# Bugfixes

+- VSCode complains on first startup about authentication with the OS keyring not matching
+-

+## Modules to add

+- Vencord
+- Hyprland
+-